Vortetty/plasma-xperience-nobootanim/readme.md

 magisk --install-module /sdcard/plasma-xperience_Magisk2.0.zip
 ```

-## Other module managers
-If you may have apps like [Androidacy Module Manager](https://github.com/Androidacy/MagiskModuleManager) (or, if you have an older version, **Fox's Magisk Module Manager**), the installation should be more straightforward than Magisk's

 # Tested devices
 * Samsung Galaxy Tab S6 Lite (running LineageOS 21, unofficial build, based on Android 14)